One of the stuntmen, Chad Camilleri, was nominated for a Taurus Award for the movie.

 Irish immigrants played an important and mostly forgotten role in settling the American West.

 Barbed wire, invented in 1874, basically shut down the open range by fencing in properties.
-By the turn of the century, free-grazing was dead.
+By the turn of the century,

 Federal Marshals are almost as old as the U.S. They were created by the First Congress in 1789.